 Cost telemetry — per-service budgets, cost-per-interaction metric, anomaly alerts with defined throttles

-The Kill Decision Is a Success
+A Clean Kill Is a Ship

 How do you handle a PoC where the business unit sponsor changes mid-way?